 UMB has joined the Eduroam wireless consortium and has enabled Eduroam wireless for UMB.
-Eduroam (education roaming) is the secure, world-wide roaming access service developed for the international research and education community.
-Having started in Europe, eduroam has gained momentum throughout the research and education community and is now available in 54 countries.
+Eduroam (education roaming) is the secure, worldwide roaming access service developed for the international research and education community.
+Having started in Europe, Eduroam has gained momentum throughout the research and education community and is available in 54 countries.
 Eduroam also gives the faculty, staff, and students the ability to connect to any wireless system in the University regardless of the building you are in.
-Eduroam also allows students, faculty and staff from participating institutions to obtain Internet connectivity across campus and when visiting other participating institutions by utilizing their local login credentials (UMID) on their laptop or Smartphone.
+Eduroam also allows students, faculty and staff from participating institutions to obtain internet connectivity across campus and when visiting other participating institutions by utilizing their local login credentials (UMID) on their laptop or smartphone.
 This allows persons with UMB identities to access wireless networks at any participating member organization with a single set of credentials.
-Locally, this includes the UMCP and UMBC campus of the University System of Maryland.
+Locally, this includes the UMCP and UMBC campuses of the University System of Maryland.

 CITS provides a web-based teleconferencing system called Collaborate.
 This allows spur-of-the-moment or scheduled web or telephone conferencing with the ability to share desktops, content, and video.